andrei-heidelbacher/algostorm/algostorm-engine/docs/algostorm-engine/com.aheidelbacher.algostorm.engine.graphics2d/-canvas/index.md

 A canvas that allows `draw` calls.

-Every change to the canvas should be performed after it was locked and the changes should become visible after it was unlocked.
+Every change to the canvas should be performed after it was locked and the changes should become isVisible after it was unlocked.

 After the canvas was locked, it must be unlocked.